itsparth/edgedb-dart/rstdocs/api.rst

       Map<String, String> aliases
     )

-Returns a new :ref:`Session <edgedb-dart-Session>` with the specified module aliases.
+Returns a new :ref:`Session <gel-dart-Session>` with the specified module aliases.

-The ``aliases`` parameter is merged with any existing module aliases defined on the current :ref:`Session <edgedb-dart-Session>`.
+The ``aliases`` parameter is merged with any existing module aliases defined on the current :ref:`Session <gel-dart-Session>`.

 If the alias ``name`` is ``'module'`` this is equivalent to using the ``set module`` command, otherwise it is equivalent to the ``set alias`` command.

-.. _edgedb-dart-RetryOptions:
+.. _gel-dart-RetryOptions:

 *class* RetryOptions
 --------------------

-Options that define how a :ref:`Client <edgedb-dart-Client>` will handle automatically retrying queries in the event of a retryable error.
+Options that define how a :ref:`Client <gel-dart-Client>` will handle automatically retrying queries in the event of a retryable error.

-The options are specified by `RetryRule <https://pub.dev/documentation/edgedb/latest/edgedb/RetryRule-class.html>`__'s, which define a number of times to attempt to retry a query, and a backoff function to determine how long to wait after each retry before attempting the query again. :ref:`RetryOptions <edgedb-dart-RetryOptions>` has a default `RetryRule <https://pub.dev/documentation/edgedb/latest/edgedb/RetryRule-class.html>`__, and can be configured with extra `RetryRule <https://pub.dev/documentation/edgedb/latest/edgedb/RetryRule-class.html>`__'s which override the default for given error conditions.
+The options are specified by `RetryRule <https://pub.dev/documentation/gel/latest/gel/RetryRule-class.html>`__'s, which define a number of times to attempt to retry a query, and a backoff function to determine how long to wait after each retry before attempting the query again. :ref:`RetryOptions <gel-dart-RetryOptions>` has a default `RetryRule <https://pub.dev/documentation/gel/latest/gel/RetryRule-class.html>`__, and can be configured with extra `RetryRule <https://pub.dev/documentation/gel/latest/gel/RetryRule-class.html>`__'s which override the default for given error conditions.

-.. _edgedb-dart-RetryOptions-RetryOptions:
+.. _gel-dart-RetryOptions-RetryOptions:

 *constructor* ``RetryOptions()``
 ................................